 The PWB Program is at the centre of everything we do.
-We recognize that storytelling is a crucial component for any nonprofit or NGO to get their message across in today's world.
-Photographs and videos are invaluable ways of communicating messages, sharing perspectives, fostering cross-cultural understanding, and inspiring others, however they are not always accessible to all nonprofits and NGOs.
+We recognize that storytelling is a crucial component for any nonprofit or NGO to get their message across in today's world, however it is not always accessible to all nonprofits, communities and NGOs.

-That's why we focus on partnering with those NGOs in need all over the world who are contributing to the UN Sustainable Development Goals (a list of 17 goals that globally aim to address everything from healthcare, to women's empowerment, to human rights, to sustainability and innovation).
+That's why we focus on partnering with those NGOs and communities in need all over the world who are contributing to the UN Sustainable Development Goals (a list of 17 goals that globally aim to address everything from healthcare, to women's empowerment, to human rights, to sustainability and innovation) and UN Declaration on the Rights of Indigenous Peoples.
 The PWB Program is designed to connect the right storytellers to the right partners.

 To get started as a storyteller, you'll need to become a member.

 Membership is for everyone.
 When you become a Member you not only receive a subscription to our semi-annual, award-winning print magazine, you will also receive a portfolio review and have the opportunity to be shortlisted for our Open Assignments.
 From there, your journey with the PWB Program begins.